iFoggz/Netdata-Test/README.md

 # Notes
 * All required dependencies the scripts will use will be autoinstalled
 * Exception is crontab and systemd as I'm not ready to touch that one yet.
 Too vague of information across platform.
+* If you like to see all deminsons even if they are 0 which netdata hides goto Settings on netdata site and under "What dimensions to show" click it to say all instead of non zero.